 If you’ve ever wondered why some young children find it difficult to manage their emotions and reactions, look no further than the brain – or if you’re at QUT’s new Education Precinct, the Sphere.
-This semester, QUT opened its state-of-the-art $94 million Education Precinct on Kelvin Grove campus.
+In 2019, QUT opened its state-of-the-art $94 million Education Precinct on Kelvin Grove campus.…

 Dr Kate WilliamsBrowsing